Daniel Bryan (Virginia politician)

 Daniel Bryan (1789 – December 22, 1866) was an American politician, abolitionist, lawyer, poet, and postmaster who served in the Senate of Virginia from 1818 to 1820 and as postmaster of Alexandria, Virginia for more than three decades.
 Bryan married into the prestigious Barbour family in his second marriage.

 Early life

 Bryan was born in 1789 in rural Rockingham County, Virginia.

-Sources disagree whether Bryan's maternal uncle was Daniel Boone.
-(Daniel Boone had a nephew named Daniel Bryan, but there is evidence to indicate that this is a different person from the subject of this article.
-It is likely, however, that the politician/poet Daniel Bryan was more distantly related to Boone.)
-If he was Boone's nephew, then Bryan's father would have been William Bryan, one of the founders of Bryan Station, and his mother Mary Boone Bryan, sister of Daniel Boone.
+There is disagreement on whether Bryan's maternal uncle was Daniel Boone.
+Boone had a nephew named Daniel Bryan; however, there is evidence to indicate that this was a different person.
+It is likely that the politician and poet Daniel Bryan was more distantly related to Boone.)
+If he was Boone's nephew, then Bryan's father would have been William Bryan, one of the founders of Bryan Station, and his mother Mary Boone Bryan, sister of Boone.
 Bryan attended Washington Academy (today's Washington and Lee University), but did not graduate.
 He read law at home.

 Career

 Bryan served in the War of 1812.
 In 1813, he published his first book, The Mountain Muse, which mainly consisted of the 5,600 line poem "The Adventures of Daniel Boone".
 This book made him relatively well-known.
 Bryan practiced as a lawyer.
 Bryan also worked as a teacher.

+Bryan married Rebecca Davenport on October 15, 1815, but she died the following year, widowing Bryan.
+On April 8, 1818, Bryan married Mary Thomas Barbour, who became Mary Thomas Bryan.
+She was a member of the esteemed Barbour family Marrying into the esteemed Barbour family, Bryan's new brothers-in-law were James Barbour and Philip P. Barbour, and his new father-in-law was Thomas Barbour.
+In the 1820s, he also garnered a reputation as a talented orator.
+He sometimes delivered speeches in verse.

 In 1818, Bryan was elected to serve in the Senate of Virginia.
 His seat sat in Rockingham County and Shenandoah County.
 Being an abolitionist, on January 26, 1820, Bryan cast the lone vote in the Virginia Senate against advocating for the admission of Missouri as a slave state.
 He delivered a passionate speech, denouncing the institution of slavery in the United States and calling for gradual emancipation.
-This placed him in direct opposition to the pro-Missiouri stances held by his brothers-in-law.
+This placed him in direct opposition to the stances held by his brothers-in-law, who supported the admission of Missouri as a slave state.